SpenceKonde/DxCore/megaavr/extras/Ref_Callbacks.md

 #### init_ADC0
 Initializes the ADC clock prescaler to get a legal frequency, sets up defaults and enables the ADC.
 It can be overridden with an empty function to prevent it from initializing the ADC to save flash if the ADC is not used.
 #### init_timers
 Calls initTCA9() and initTCA1() if TCA1 is present, and sets PORTMUX.TCAROUTEA() to match what variant specifies, then calls initTCBs(), and initTCD0().
-No clear reason one would want to overrride
+No clear reason one would want to override

 #### init_TCA0 and init_TCA1
 Initialize the type A timers for PWM.
 The one for a timer used as millis must not be overridden.
 It is not recommended to override these at all except with an empty function in order to leave the peripheral in reset state (but takeOverTCAn() will also put it back in it's reset state.
 If you don't want to use analogWrite() through the timer, instead call takeOverTCAn() - which you need to do even if these are overridden if you don't want analogWrite() and digitalWrite() to manipulate the timer.